paulbradshaw/MED7373-Data-Journalism/README.md

   * One of the [tutorials on cleaning in R](https://github.com/paulbradshaw/cleaning/tree/master/cleaning_r)
 * Task: Use [Heather Krause’s data biography approach](https://gijn.org/2017/03/27/data-biographies-getting-to-know-your-data/) to evaluate a data source(s) you plan to use for a story
 * Reading: [Stray: The Curious Journalist's Guide to Data](http://www.documentcloud.org/documents/2790871-Curious-Journalist-S-Guide-to-Data.html)

+## 7: When to use code - and how

+By the end of this week you should be able to identify scenarios where the use of programming languages such as Python and R is justified, and to explain critical considerations such as transparency and replicability.

+* Lecture: Notebooks and literate programming
+* Workshop: Importing, analysing, and exporting in Python

+## 8: APIs

+By the end of this week you should be able to source data from APIs using coding.

-## 7: Mobile first: responsive and other design considerations
+## 9: Mobile first: responsive and other design considerations

 By the end of this week you should be able to create a basic HTML page with CSS styles, and explain the basics of design for mobile devices.